-It will help with ranking a piece of content on your site.
-While you will still target specific keywords that are popular with typed search queries, it’s also an excellent idea to start thinking about how those same queries might be worded when someone is performing a voice search and include these as well.
+It will help with ranking content on your site.
+While you will still target specific keywords popular with typed search queries, it’s also an excellent idea to start thinking about how those same queries might be worded when someone performs a voice search and include them.

-The more naturally worded options you can cover, the more chance your content will rank in Google and other search engines for a variety of typed and spoken search queries.
-All this adds up to more and more ways people can find your content and interact with your website and your brand.
+The more naturally worded options you can cover, the more chance your content will rank in Google and other search engines for various typed and spoken search queries.
+All this adds up to more and more ways people can find your content and interact with your website and brand.
 Depending on its length, you could find one piece of content ranking for hundreds of keyword phrases.